 English, 3 units

 Mathematics, 2 units

 Social Science, 2 units

 Science, 1 unit

+Vocational Education, 1 unit

 Language, 2 units

-Vocational Education, 1 unit

-In addition to these specific requirements there are certain departmental prerequisites which the student will be required to meet.
+In addition to these specific requirements there are certain departmental prerequisites the student will be required to meet.
 Details may be had by applying to the Registrar.